expat

 Do Your Research Or Your Budget Will Suffer.

 When you are preparing to move some place new, especially abroad, it is important to do your research.
 Often, the idea of the city in your head is not going to match reality.
 Loek tried to tell me about Holland in the Summer.
 He told me all about how our home would not have AC and neither does his office.
 In my Southern mind, I could not imagine.
 I was convinced that I was going to die of heat exhaustion.
 I knew it was bound to be colder there than here.
 But no air, the Dutch must be insane.
+It was not until I found a 24 hour streaming webcam and saw that people were wearing jackets in Utrecht, in July....
+That I realized, I don't have enough clothes that I can layer.

 The High Exchange Rate for Peace of Mind